AVAILABLE ON BLU-RAY AND DVD

 REVIEWED BY: Dr Lenera, Official HCF Critic

 What with Hammer’s attempts to provide some variations on their formula failing to ignite the box office and sometimes even suffering from distribution problems, but their piss-poor updating of Dracula in Dracula A.D.
 1972 having done reasonably well commercially, the studio obviously thought it was worth the risk of making an unashamed throwback to their original style.
 Frankenstein And The Monster From Hell brings back some of the old team, and should by rights have been very good indeed.
-However, while it is a considerable improvement on the previous, standalone series entry The Horror Of Frankenstein which remains probably Hammer’s worst horror movie ever, it lacks much of the old panache, with a rather tired feel about it, and is badly hampered by its obviously tiny budget.
-Basically melding aspects of The Revenge Of Frankenstein with Frankenstein Must Be Destroyed plus, oddly, quite a bit from Val Lewton’s Bedlam, it’s a very gloomy, downbeat work, as if the makers realised it was going to be their last one and felt very sad about the fact.
-It also suffers from having a terrible looking monster, though it still has its good aspects including strong performances all round and some rather affecting moments of pathos.
+However, while it is a considerable improvement on the previous, standalone series entry The Horror Of Frankenstein which remains probably Hammer’s worst horror movie ever, it lacks some of the old panache, with a rather tired feel about it, and like several of the later film is badly hampered by its obviously tiny budget.
+Basically melding aspects of The Revenge Of Frankenstein with Frankenstein Must Be Destroyed plus, oddly, quite a bit from Val Lewton’s Bedlam, it’s a very gloomy, downbeat work, as if the makers realised it was going to be their last one and felt very sad about the fact, though this can’t help but make it often compelling despite its many faults.
+It also suffers from having a terrible looking monster, though it does have some good aspects including strong performances all round and some rather affecting moments of pathos.

-It soon becomes obvious that Frankenstein, if not directly, is causing the deaths of some of the inmates, and eventually a “man” comprising of the body of the ape-like brute who impaled himself on some railings trying to escape [it would have been nice to have seen this] and who is still alive, the hands of a sculptor, the brain of a mathematical genius and somebody else’s eyes, is created, with more attention to the graphic details than ever before, even using real blood that could no longer be used for transfusions .
-An entire brain transplant is shown in detail though the model heads are hardly convincing, Frankenstein holds up an eyeball saying: “Do you think this colour will suit our friend”?, and, with his hands burnt and useless for detailed surgery, he grips an artery with his teeth [this was Cushing’s idea].
+It soon becomes obvious that Frankenstein, if not directly, is causing the deaths of some of the inmates, and eventually a “man” comprising of the body of an ape-like brute who impaled himself on some railings trying to escape [it would have been nice to have seen this] and who is still alive, the hands of a sculptor, the brain of a mathematical genius and somebody else’s eyes, is created, with more attention to the graphic details than ever before; you even see some real blood on screen that could no longer be used for transfusions.
+An entire brain transplant is shown in detail though the model heads are hardly convincing, Frankenstein holds up an eyeball saying, “Do you think this colour will suit our friend”?, and, with his hands burnt and useless for detailed surgery, he grips an artery with his teeth [this was Cushing’s idea].
 There’s a well-staged moment when the two scientists congratulate one another on their success while, in the background, the horror of their deed becomes clear.
 Sadly the script fails to give the monster much to do, though he has some rather affecting moments such as when he sees his hideous reflection in the mirror [okay, we also saw this in Frankenstein Must Be Destroyed] and groans “help me” to the mute Sarah, though it would have been even more affecting if his mouth had actually moved while he said it.
-We do really feel sorry for this composite creature though, even though in his previous, ‘complete’ form he had a tendency to stab people with glass, something which we just know is going to come back.
+We do really feel sorry for this composite creature though, even if in his previous ‘form’ he had a tendency to stab people with glass, something which we just know is going to come back.
 Frankenstein’s answer to his monster’s base nature overcoming his brain?
 Have him mate with Sarah, of course!
-The poor woman, traumatised by an attempted rape by her father who’s revelation is a bit of a surprise, can now “fulfill her function as a woman”!
+The poor woman, traumatised by an attempted rape by her father who’s revelation is a bit of a surprise, can now, “fulfill her function as a woman”!
 Thankfully Frankenstein’s perverted scheme never comes to fruition as the monster gets torn apart by the inmates zombie-style, flesh being tossed about.